 4. Competitive Advantage

 In a crowded marketplace, CSR can differentiate a company from its competitors.
-Businesses that integrate CSR into their core strategies can leverage it as a unique selling proposition, attracting customers who are willing to pay a premium for products or services from socially responsible companies.
+Businesses that integrate CSR into their core strategies can leverage it as a unique selling proposition, attracting customers willing to pay a premium for products or services from socially responsible companies.

 5. Operational Cost Savings